lassehjorthmadsen/gettingAndCleaning/README.md

 # gettingAndCleaning
-course project for Getting and Cleaning Data from Coursera
+Course project for Getting and Cleaning Data from Coursera

 The script run_analysis.R reads the following data files from a subdirectory named "UCI HAR Dataset":
 * X_train.txt: containing x-values for training